 - How far back do the records go in searching for old OUI charges that can be considered prior offenses?

 If you haven’t been to court yet, you will need to be arraigned, which is usually the next business day.
 Please read my page on What You Need to Know Before a DUI Court Arraignment.
-Myself or my associate can represent you at an arraignment, so call me at 781-380-7730 anytime, 24/7.
+I or one of my highly-trained associate attorneys can represent you at an arraignment, so call me at (781) 380-7730 anytime, 24/7.

 If you’ve already been arraigned, and your next court date is a pretrial, here is my OUI pretrial FAQ.

-This is a decision that only you can make, but for many people we recommend that they fight the case if at all possible.
-For second or third offenses, fighting the case is virtually always the way to go, since you don’t have much to lose – the penalties for being found guilty at trial on a 2nd or 3rd offense are not usually any worse than the plea deal you would get.
+This is a decision that only you can make, but for many people, we recommend that you fight the case if you can get by without a driver’s license for a few months.
+For second or third offenses, fighting the case is virtually always the way to go, since you don’t have much to lose.
+The penalties for being found guilty at trial on a 2nd or 3rd offense are not usually any worse than the plea deal you would get.